-Grouping – Use this to make a product part of a grouped product.
-See the Grouped Products section of this doc.
+Grouping – Used to make a product part of a grouped product.
+More info below at: Grouped Products.

 On the Attributes tab, you can assign details to a product.
 You will see a select box containing global attribute sets you created (e.g., platform).
 More at:.